All Episodes

 How do we know what is true?

-Uh gave money 636 bucks to Obama, which is, you know, that's nowhere near the limit, but there are pictures of her at inaugural events, the mom and so forth of Obama sitting next to the kid.
+And now we've learned that her mom is a bright Obama groupie gave money, $636 to Obama, which is, you know, it's nowhere near the limit, but there are pictures of her at inaugural events, the mom and so forth, of Obama sitting next to the kid.

-And the reason people think that he's admitting that there were plants and staged events is because he's he's answering a charge during the town hall itself that had not been leveled yet.
+And the reason people think that he's admitting that there were plants and staged events is because he's answering a charge during the town hall itself that had not been leveled yet.

 Here's what he said.

-So he's running around asking for people to disagree with him because if it's amazing he couldn't find anybody with tough questions.
+So he's running around asking for people to disagree with him because it's amazing he couldn't find anybody with tough questions.

-He found these robots and says, I just I don't want people thinking I got a bunch of plants in here.
+He found these robots and says, I just, I don't want people thinking I got a bunch of plants in here.

 I just don't want everybody thinking I got plants in here.

-Uh this in the same town hall, where he said, hey, you know, UPS, FedEx, how they're doing all right, the post office sucks.
+This in the same town hall where he said, hey, you know, UPS, FedEx, they're doing all right at post office sucks.

-You want to tell us about a government agency that can't stay afloat selling government-run health care?
+Yeah, you want to tell us about a government agency that can't stay afloat selling government-run health care?

-Axel rod's back there going, damn it to hell!
+Axelrod's back there going, Damn it to hell.

 Why didn't we bring the prompter?